 Of course, we also have the flexibility to generate our own metric dashboards.
 Here, we can see scraped data from the Apache Status endpoint for use in further visuals.

-Using these metrics we generate a dashboard in grafana quite easily.
+Using these metrics we generate a dashboard quite easily.
 This custom dash makes use of the following metrics; “Apache Sent KB”, “Apache CPU Load”, “Apache Scoreboard”, “Apache Connections” and “Apache Accesses Total” metrics for this custom dashboard.

 Live Tail of Logs